-I am an Assistant Professor in the Department of Sociology at Baylor University.
-I received my Ph.D. in Sociology in 2020 from Indiana University.
-My past and present affiliations also include Brown University, where I completed a year of postdoctoral research with the PSTC, and the University of Texas at Austin, where I am currently a PRC External Faculty affiliate.
+I am an Assistant Professor of Sociology at Washington University in St. Louis.
+I received my Ph.D. in Sociology from Indiana University.
+My past affiliations also include Brown University, where I completed a year of postdoctoral research with the PSTC, and Baylor University, where I was an Assistant Professor for several years.

 Whether examining the persistence of segregation or the rise of Asian “ethnoburbs”, all of my research is guided by a critical awareness of the powerful ways data can shape public and policy perceptions of racial progress.
 Several of my published papers highlight—and seek to remedy—biases in demographic methods and/or approaches that can distort estimates of residential integration and “assimilation.”
 As a whole, this research underscores the importance of using demographic methods to accurately reveal how U.S. neighborhoods have endured as sites of power, struggle, and stratification.